joelek/bonsai/readme.md

 * Consider implementing TupleState that changes once irregardless of number of members.
 * Fix issue with type elision for bi-directionally bound state.
 * Fix issue with property setter for file input elements.
+* Allow Attributes to be statified through stateify().